-This solution re-uses the EAP framework used in secondary authentication procedure specified in the clause 4.3.2.3 in TS 23.502 [6] with a modification on the triggering condition as the Relay UE’s SMF triggers the Remote UE’s secondary authentication when it receives Remote UE report from the Relay UE.
+This solution re-uses the EAP framework used in the secondary authentication procedure specified in clause 4.3.2.3 of TS 23.502 [6] with a modification on the triggering condition as the Relay UE’s SMF triggers the Remote UE’s secondary authentication when it receives Remote UE report from the Relay UE.

 NOTE: Whether new messages will be defined or the existing messages for the secondary authentication will be reused for the remote UE secondary authentication will be determined by CT1.